-In this chapter, you study a loosely defined group of report types that provide a studied opinion or recommendation, and then you either write one of your own or format and finish one from text that your instructor makes available to you.
+In this chapter, you study a loosely defined group of report types that provide a studied opinion or recommendation, and then, if you are in a technical writing course, you write one of your own.

 Some Rather Fine Distinctions...

-There is a loosely defined category of reports that is very important in technical writing.
-These reports are variously called feasibility reports, recommendation reports, evaluation reports, assessment reports, and who knows what else.
+The reports in this loosely defined category are variously called feasibility reports, recommendation reports, evaluation reports, assessment reports, and who knows what else.
 They all do roughly the same thing—provide carefully studied opinions and, sometimes, recommendations.
-There are some subtle differences among some these types, but there are absolutely no universally agreed-upon names for them:
+There are some subtle differences among some these types, and there are absolutely no universally agreed-upon names for them: